13-14 June 2026 in Montgenèvre

 Registration is mandatory and can be done exclusively on Adeorun.

-The registration fee of 45€ per person includes the adventure race with one map per person, the timing, the camp ground, and the meal at the finish line.
+The registration fee of 45€ per person includes the race with one map per person, chip timing, the overnight campsite and a meal on arrival the second day.

 For the non FFCO members, an insurance pass will be added depending on your course (between 5€ and 10€).